 Conventional Loans – Advantages & Guidelines

 If you’re getting ready to buy a property, you may be considering a conventional loan.
 There are some advantages and a few disadvantages to this type of mortgage.
-Your trusted loan originator at Total Lending Concepts in Columbia, MO can go over your particular situation to see what are the best options for you.
+Your trusted loan originator at Total Lending Concepts can go over your particular situation to see what are the best options for you.
 Whether you’re buying a home for your primary residence, a vacation home, or even an investment property, a conventional loan may be the way to go.
 One thing to know when shopping, is rates will vary depending upon occupancy, down payment, and credit.
 Read on to discover more about these mortgage products.

 What is a Conventional Loan?

 The simple answer is a conventional loan (sometimes called conforming) is not a government loan like FHA, VA, or USDA and is purchased by private investors like Fannie Mae and Freddie Mac.
 Over 60% of all mortgages are conventional.

 Here are the highlights for this type of loan:

 - This type of loan, has appealing rates